The term case management refers to the assessment process for adults with complex and long term care and support needs.

 The Case Management Team provides assessment and support for adults whose health condition requires care and support from professionals, from a number of different agencies.
 The aim of such specialist provision is to reduce crises, prevent, reduce or delay the onset of further care and support needs, including hospital admission.

-An assessment collates information from involved professionals who may include occupational therapists, physiotherapists, community nurses, doctors and speech therapists (see also Assessment).
+An assessment collates information from involved professionals who may include occupational therapists, physiotherapists, community nurses, doctors and speech therapists (see also Assessment chapter).

-The assessment will be carried out and coordinated by a social worker who should also liaise with housing, leisure, employment, voluntary sector services as relevant (see Integration, Cooperation and Partnerships).
+The assessment will be carried out and coordinated by a social worker who should also liaise with housing, leisure, employment, voluntary sector services as relevant (see Integration, Cooperation and Partnerships chapter).

 The adult, and their carer, should be at the centre of the assessment and their views, wishes and aspirations listened to and incorporated into the process.